Differential expression analysis

 )

-Let’s plot top enriched functions using dotplot function of clusterProfiler package.
+Let’s plot top enriched functions using the dotplot function of the clusterProfiler package.

 R